wekan/wekan/SECURITY.md

 ## Which domains are in scope?

-No public domains, because all those are donated to Wekan Open Source project, and we don't have any permissions to do security scans on those donated servers.
+No public domains, because all those are donated to Wekan Open Source project, and we don't have any permissions to do security scans on those donated servers

 Please don't perform research that could impact other users.
 Secondly, please keep the reports short and succinct.
 If we fail to understand the logics of your bug, we will tell you.